PR4NJ41/FrenChat/README.md

 JWTs are employed for secure user authentication and authorization in our chat app, enhancing the privacy and security of user data.

 ### Dotenv
 The dotenv library ensures that sensitive environment variables, such as API keys and database credentials, are securely managed in our Node.js application.
+I have provided the .env file in server folder for evaluation purposes.
+Generally it should not be uploaded.

 ### Nodemon
 Nodemon is an essential development tool that automatically restarts the Node.js server when code changes are detected, streamlining the development process.